 - Use a different payment method.
 This allows users to have more control on their data.

-Should YOU use Plaid?
+Should YOU use Plaid for Bank Account?

 Here’s the reality: PLAID equals convenience, NO PLAID equals inconvenience.
 If you read any other Plaid reviews, that’s basically what you’ll see.